How to Write the Harvard Supplemental Essays 2024-2025

 General Tips

-In addition to your Common or Coalition Application essay, Harvard College has five supplemental essay prompts, all short responses of 200 words.
+In addition to your Common or Coalition Application essay, Harvard has five supplemental essay prompts, all short responses of 150 words or fewer.
 Unlike previous years, all five supplemental essays are required.
 Don’t let this intimidate you!
 More essays mean more opportunities to tell admissions officials about yourself, and the short word limits won’t stack up to too much writing overall.
-On the flipside, you’ll need to be prepared to make good use of those short word limits—so get ready to brainstorm and plan out each response carefully!
+On the flip-side, you’ll need to be prepared to make good use of those short word limits—so get ready to brainstorm and plan out each response carefully!

 As with any application, remember to think of your supplemental essays and your Common or Coalition Application materials as a portfolio designed to represent you as wholly as possible.
 In practice, this means using each of your essays to their fullest advantage by discussing different aspects of yourself in each one.
 It is important to avoid redundancy in your essays and in your application overall.
 Instead, think of each essay as a new opportunity to present a unique side of yourself!

 Also, as you compose these essays, be true to yourself.
 If the prompt asks for a discussion of an activity or experience that was important to you, then really dig into the effects it had on your goals, your mindset, your everyday life.
 If you decide to respond with a description of something that brings you joy, choose a topic that truly inspires you, instead of trying to conform to what you believe the admissions officers want to see.
-Genuine and honest writing is compelling, and, on the flip side, forced or unenthusiastic writing appears as just that.
-Allow yourself to come shining through in your words!
+Genuine and honest writing is compelling.
+Meanwhile, forced or unenthusiastic writing appears as just that.
+Allow your genuine self to shine through your words!

 And with that, let’s get into a more detailed look at each prompt.